Skip Navigation: Avoid going through Home page links and jump straight to content

 Support from NAIF

-• Under NASA Planetary Data System funding NAIF staff can provide modest consultation to individual professional scientists who are using archived SPICE kernels and Toolkit software in pursuit of planetary science data analysis funded by NASA's Planetary Science Division.
+• As members of the "Navigation Node" of NASA's Planetary Data System, NAIF staff provide modest consultation to scientists who are using archived SPICE kernels and Toolkit software in pursuit of planetary science data analysis funded by NASA's Planetary Science Division.

-• NAIF can provide a SPICE Archive Guide and some tools and examples useful to someone who will be preparing a NASA Planetary Science Division flight project's SPICE archive.
-NAIF will conduct a peer review of archive submitals from the flight project.
-Once the data set has passed per review NAIF will ingest it and make it available to the worldwide planetary science community from the NAIF Node of the Planetary Data System.
-NOTE: this service does not provide for instuction on the production or validation of SPICE kernels.
+• For anyone who will be preparing an official SPICE archive for one of the NASA Planetary Science Division's flight projects, NAIF will conduct a review of the proposed archive process, and will review incremental data set submittals from the flight project.
+Once each data set increment has passed review, NAIF will ingest it and make it available to the worldwide planetary science community from the NAIF Node of the Planetary Data System.
+IMPORTANT NOTE: this is only an archive preparation service; it does not provide for instruction on the production, validation or use of SPICE kernels.

-• When hired by a flight project to deploy and operate SPICE capabilities, NAIF staff provides SPICE-related support to flight team scientists and engineers associated with that flight project.
+• When hired by a NASA flight project to deploy and operate SPICE capabilities, NAIF staff will provide to flight team scientists and engineers associated with that project, SPICE-related support consistent with the scope of work and budget negotiated with the project.

-A table summarizing those flight projects and other endeavors for which NAIF staff are currently funded to provide help can be viewed here (PDF format).
+A table summarizing those flight projects and other endeavors for which NAIF staff are currently authorized to provide help can be viewed here (PDF).

 Any flight project or other activity that wishes to consider hiring NAIF, whether to configure, deploy and operate some level of the SPICE capability, or to simply provide a consulting service for others who are implementing SPICE, should contact the NAIF manager.